mitchellvanw/event-sourced-hotel-reservations/php/README.md

 ## Domain Model and Ubiquitous Language

-The system is organized around the following bounded contexts, each with its own domain language:
+The system is organized around the following bounded contexts, each with its own domain language.
+Each bounded context has a detailed description in its `BOUNDED-CONTEXT.md` file.

 ### Reservation

 The core process of booking a room for a guest within a specific timeframe.

-**Domain Concepts:**
-- **Reservation** - An agreement to reserve a room for a specific period
-- **Check-in** - The process when a guest arrives and takes possession of the room
-- **Check-out** - The process when a guest leaves and returns possession of the room
+**Key Aggregates:**
-- **No-show** - When a guest fails to arrive for a confirmed reservation
+- **Booking** - Represents a reservation agreement for a future stay

-**Events:**
-- `ReservationCreated` - A new reservation has been made
-- `ReservationConfirmed` - A reservation has been confirmed
-- `ReservationModified` - Details of a reservation have been changed
-- `ReservationCancelled` - A reservation has been cancelled
-- `CheckInPerformed` - A guest has checked in
+- **Stay** - Represents an actualized booking when guests have checked in
-- `CheckOutPerformed` - A guest has checked out
-- `NoShowRecorded` - A guest failed to arrive for their reservation

-### Room

-Management of rooms, their categories, pricing, and availability.

-**Domain Concepts:**
-- **Room** - A physical space that can be reserved
-- **Room Category** - Classification of rooms (e.g., Standard, Deluxe, Suite)
-- **Room Status** - Current state of a room (e.g., available, occupied, maintenance)

-**Events:**
-- `RoomAdded` - A new room has been added to the hotel inventory
-- `RoomStatusChanged` - The status of a room has changed
-- `RoomCategoryChanged` - A room has been reassigned to a different category
-- `RoomPriceUpdated` - The pricing for a room has been updated

 ### Guest

-Management of guest profiles and preferences.
+Management of guest profiles, preferences, and loyalty programs.

-**Domain Concepts:**
+**Key Aggregates:**
-- **Guest** - A person who stays or will stay at the hotel
+- **Guest** - A person who stays or has stayed at the hotel
-- **Guest Preferences** - Recorded preferences to enhance guest experience

-**Events:**
-- `GuestRegistered` - A new guest has been added to the system
-- `GuestProfileUpdated` - Guest's personal information has been updated
-- `GuestPreferencesChanged` - Guest's stay preferences have been modified
+- **LoyaltyAccount** - Represents a guest's participation in the hotel's loyalty program

-### Billing
+### Finance (previously Billing)

-Handling of payments and invoices related to reservations.
+Handling of payments, invoices, and financial operations related to bookings.

-**Domain Concepts:**
+**Key Aggregates:**
-- **Invoice** - A document requesting payment for a reservation
+- **Invoice** - A bill issued to a guest for services rendered
-- **Payment** - Money received for a reservation
+- **Payment** - Money received from a guest
-- **Refund** - Money returned to a guest

-**Events:**
-- `InvoiceGenerated` - An invoice has been created for a reservation
+- **PaymentPlan** - An arrangement for installment payments
-- `PaymentReceived` - A payment has been made by a guest
-- `PaymentRefunded` - Money has been returned to a guest

-### Housekeeping
+### Maintenance (previously Housekeeping)

-Management of room cleaning and maintenance.
+Management of room cleaning, repairs, inspections, and supply management.

-**Domain Concepts:**
+**Key Aggregates:**
+- **CleaningTask** - Represents room cleaning work to be performed
+- **MaintenanceTask** - Represents repair or maintenance work
+- **InspectionTask** - Represents quality verification of rooms
-- **Cleaning Request** - Request to prepare a room for new guests
+- **SupplyRequest** - Represents a request for maintenance supplies

+### Accommodation (previously Room)

+Management of rooms, their categories, features, pricing, and availability.

+**Key Aggregates:**
+- **Room** - An individual accommodation unit
+- **RoomType** - A category of rooms with similar characteristics
-- **Maintenance Request** - Request to fix an issue in a room
+- **SeasonalRate** - Time-specific pricing for room types

-**Events:**
-- `RoomCleaningRequested` - A request to clean a room has been created
+- **Discount** - A price reduction applied to room types
-- `RoomCleaningCompleted` - A room has been cleaned and is ready
-- `MaintenanceRequested` - A room needs maintenance or repair

 ## System Architecture